tjorgais/Paramilitary-Uniform-Detection-with-Deep-Learning/README.md

 ## Result
 To evaluate the model performance, accuracy, weighted precision, recall and F1 score are computed on the test set.
 Also, the confusion matrix is plotted for test set.
+The accuracy of the model on the test set is 93%.
 ![Screenshot 2023-07-12 163509](https://github.com/tjorgais/Paramilitary-Uniform-Detection-with-Deep-Learning/assets/42938890/fcb90457-749e-4a8e-9013-11ff793e8fa6)
 ![image](https://github.com/tjorgais/Paramilitary-Uniform-Detection-with-Deep-Learning/assets/42938890/8ecae6a4-d5d1-43a9-8e39-2360cde017ae)